OT 1: Knowledge and Technology: The Computer as Fate:

 One finds this understanding and interpretation of technology in the writings of the German philosopher Martin Heidegger.
 The view of computers examined here arrives from the view of reason and nature that brought forth and came from the mastering sciences of European thinking.
 Such a view of reason and of nature cuts human beings off from any notion of a transcendent good (the Sun in Plato’s allegory of the Cave) and from any notion of a transcendent justice or a standard of justice other than that of our own making.
-It is a deficient view that sees human beings in control of determining how technology will be applied in praxis and it determines the ethics of human actions outside of the mechanical, instrumental view of technology.
+It is a deficient view that sees human beings in control of determining how technology will be applied in praxis and it determines the ethics of human actions outside of and beyond the mechanical, instrumental view of technology.

 The situation in which we find ourselves currently seems obvious: we are faced with calamities concerning the climate, environment, population, resources, and pollution if we continue to pursue the policies that we have pursued over the last few centuries.
 Our attempts to deal with these interlocking practical emergencies will require a vast array of skills and knowledge; and that is what most of you are being educated towards.
 Technological mastery will need to be used to solve the problems that technology itself has created.
 The focus of this future mastery will be in the human sciences: as the German philosopher Heidegger has pointed out, the governing and determining science of the future is inevitably going to be cybernetics.
 Cybernetics sees human beings as resources and disposables.
 Cybernetics is the ground of the aspiration for AI, artificial intelligence.

 Plato called the practical wisdom of politics the royal techne—that art which is higher than all particular arts because it is called to put the other arts in a proper order of least important to most important.
 It established a hierarchy.
-We have noticed in the questioning of the TOK program that the hierarchy established is “our self” as knower along with “ourselves” or “a community of knowers” that is called our “shared knowledge”.
+We have noticed in the questioning of the TOK program that the hierarchy established is “our self” as knower along with “ourselves” or “a community of knowers” that is called our history or “shared knowledge”.
 Our living in communities is “politics”, both in the ancient and modern sense and our “shared knowledge” is determined by our communities on what is best, or the highest, to be known.
 Anyone who is awake in any part of the IB Diploma program knows that the paradigm of knowledge (the principle of reason realized in the algebraic calculations that are identical with “logic”) stamps the institutions and curriculum so that what students are required to know and be able to do to be ‘qualified’ is determined by this destiny of knowing.

 In our TOK discussions, the way we put the questions/themes that relate to the tasks of the future, the future of our students (your futures) as the leaders of that future, involves the use of concepts such as ‘values’, ‘ideals’, ‘persons’ or ‘our creating of history’.
 These concepts were first brought to centre stage by the German philosopher Friedrich Nietzsche.
 The use of these concepts obscures the fact that these very concepts have come forth from within the ‘technological world-view’ or ‘mindset’ that gives us an image of ourselves and what we are from within that within.
 These terms are used “unthinkingly” from within this “world-view” and do not allow us to gain the openness necessary to be able to discuss the questions in any meaningful way and, thus, we have the circularity of many of the discussions that take place in TOK.
 The Greeks understood these outcomes as aporia.
 Aporia are the ‘dead ends’ that many discussions lead to.
+We abhor “dead ends”.

 The task in TOK is thus a negative one: to allow the concepts to come to light in their essence so that we may be free for something positive beyond them.

 To do this we will look at “the computer as a fate” or a destining of human beings.
-This discussion arises from a radio show that occurred some years back, in which our two guests, experts in computers, both held the instrumental view of technology: that the computer does not impose on us the ways that it should be used.
+This discussion arises from a radio show that I was involved in some years ago, in which two guests, experts in computers, both held the instrumental view of technology: that the computer does not impose on us the ways that it should be used.
 They believed that human beings have the command and are empowered to determine whether computers will be used for good or ill.
 They viewed computers as both instruments and tools that are under and at human beings’ disposal.
 This is the commonly held view and it dominates many discussions of what technology is and will be in the future.
 It ignores the fact that computers are one of the end products or flowerings of that essence which is the destiny of technology.
 To elaborate the analogy: technology is the acorn; the computer is the oak.

 In the assertion “the computer does not impose the ways it should be used”, the use of the word “should” implies a choice.
 The statements made by these men who were our talk show guests came from their intimate knowledge of computers.
 But such a statement transcends the intimacy of that knowledge in the sense that the statement is more than a description of any given computer or what is technically common to them as machines.
 Because they wished to make statements about the possible good or evil purposes for which computers can be used, they expressed what computers are in a way which is more than a technical description.
 According to our guests, they are instruments made by human skill for the purpose of achieving certain human goals.
 They are “neutral” instruments in the sense that the morality of the goals for which they are or can be used is determined outside of them; that is, the ethics of their use exists in a separate realm from their creation as instruments.